Created: Wednesday, 27 June 2018

 Frequently Asked Questions on Intersex

-- ‘Intersex’ refers to a human being whose physiological characteristics cannot be classified as exclusively fitting into the binary concept of ‘male’ or ‘female’.
+Intersex is a condition where a human being has physiological characteristics which cannot be classified as exclusively fitting into the binary concept of ‘male’ or ‘female’ at birth.

-- The ambiguity may be anatomical (i.e. bodily structure, e.g. vagina, penis, breasts), hormonal (e.g. estrogen, testosterone), gonadal (i.e. reproductive organs, e.g. ovaries, testes) or chromosomal (i.e. genetic makeup, e.g. XX, XY)
+- The ambiguity may have any four or a mix of these characteristics: anatomical (i.e. bodily structure, e.g. vagina, penis, breasts), hormonal (e.g. estrogen, testosterone), gonadal (i.e. reproductive organs, e.g. ovaries, testes) or chromosomal (i.e. genetic makeup, e.g. XX, XY)

 What is the definition of sex?